 When you suffer from Rheumatoid Arthritis, you suffer from swollen, painful joints throughout your body.
 In more severe cases, long-term exposure to joint inflammation can cause bone erosion and joint deformity and the loss of mobility.

-There is no cure for Rheumatoid Arthritis, but there are methods to ease its painful symptoms and slow down or halt the progression of the disease altogether.
+There is no cure as yet for Rheumatoid Arthritis, but there are methods to manage its painful symptoms and slow down or halt the progression of the disease altogether.
 Medications, homeopathic remedies, and physical therapy have all been shown to be helpful in the treatment of RA.
-One medication in particular has been found to have a significant impact on the treatment of Rheumatoid Arthritis, especially in moderate to severe cases of the disease.
+One medication, in particular, has been found to have a significant impact on the treatment of Rheumatoid Arthritis, especially in moderate to severe cases of the disease.
 This drug is called Remicade.

-Remicade is a treatment method for Rheumatoid Arthritis that is given intravenously.
-It’s usually prescribed for patients who are experiencing aggressive RA symptoms in efforts to halt the progression of joint damage.
+Remicade is a drug treatment method for Rheumatoid Arthritis that is given intravenously.
+It’s usually prescribed for patients who are experiencing aggressive RA symptoms in an effort to halt the progression of symptoms and joint damage.

 As stated above, Remicade is given intravenously.
-And, often in combination with methotrexate, a popular medication in the treatment of RA.
-When given in combination with methotrexate, Remicade is usually prescribed because methotrexate is not fully helping when used alone.
+And, often in combination with methotrexate, another common medication for the treatment of RA.
+Remicade is usually prescribed in combination with methotrexate to enhance the effectiveness of both drugs.

 As Remicade is given intravenously, you’ll need to visit a doctor’s office or an outpatient treatment center to receive the drug.
-As a dose of Remicade is not a simple shot, it’s an actual transfusion, administration of the drug takes approximately two hours.
+As a dose of Remicade is not a simple shot or injection, it’s an actual transfusion.
+Administration of the drug takes approximately two hours.
 Remicade comes in powdered form, which is then mixed with water for infusion.
 The mixture is placed in a transfusion bag and dripped slowly intravenously.
-During administration, your blood pressure will be checked periodically and a nurse will assess you for side effects of the drug.
+During administration, your blood pressure will be checked periodically and a nurse will assess you for the side effects of the drug.

-Dosage of Remicade is based on a patient’s weight.
+The dosage of Remicade is based on a patient’s weight.
 The recommended dose is 3 mg/kg.
 Heavier patients will need more Remicade than lighter patients.
-After the initial dose of 3mg/kg, additional doses of 3mg/kg should be given at two and six week intervals.
-Maintenance doses of Remicade are administered at eight week intervals.
+After the initial dose of 3mg/kg, additional doses of 3mg/kg should be given at two and six-week intervals.
+Maintenance doses of Remicade are administered at eight-week intervals.